-As a rule, test results on their own, outside the context of clinical symptoms and signs, cannot be interpreted.
+Please remember that RA remains a clinical diagnosis and as a rule, test results on their own, outside the context of clinical symptoms and signs, cannot be interpreted.
 Nonetheless, if a patient is positive for both CCP and RF, it is very likely that they have RA and it is possible that they may develop a more severe form of the disease.
 If a patient is positive for CCP but not RF and clinical signs suggest RA, then it is likely that they have early RA or that they will develop RA in the future.

 If a patient is negative for CCP but has a positive RF, then the clinical symptoms and signs are more important in determining whether a patient has RA versus some other inflammatory condition.
 Remember that RF, particularly weak RF results, can be found in patients with infections, and in the elderly.

 If a patient is negative for both CCP and RF, then it is less likely that they have RA.
-It must be emphasised, however, that RA is a clinical diagnosis based on patient’s symptoms, examination, and radiology, and may be made in the absence of positive autoantibodies.
+It must be emphasised, once again however, that RA is a clinical diagnosis based on patient’s symptoms, examination, and radiology, and may be made in the absence of positive autoantibodies.